 This is more of two last day of school photo tips in one.

 Start by selecting the right location for your last day of school photos.
 You could go with the classic front porch steps, find somewhere in your yard or even on the driveway.
 Personally, I like the feeling of the front steps, plus it means that it is simple and super easy to recreate each year for first and last day of school portraits.

 After you have selected your location, pay attention to the light in the morning and evening.
 When is your location in the shade?
 That is the time of day when you will want to take your photo.
 If your front steps are in full sun in the morning your images will have hot spots and harsh shadows, none of which are flattering or good for showing off your child.

 Photo Tip #3: Set the scene before grabbing the kids.

-This is always a top tip when photographing kids.
+This last day of school photo tip is actually always a top tip when photographing kids.
 If you’re using a letter board, get it all set ahead of time.
 Grab their backpack (I like to use backpacks to show how much kids have grown in a year from their first day of school to last day of school).

 You also want to get your camera ready and set your settings ahead of time.
 Again, if you’re fiddling with the settings they will lose interest and be over it, or you might miss their best smiles and giggles while you are trying to set your camera.